supryan/IFTTT-OSX/README.md

 App Releases
 ============

-These are some of the apps I included as releases.
-Feel free to make your own with  <a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier</a> or the Xcode Project I included in this repo if you want to build off the others.
+Here are some of the bundled apps I pre-built as releases.
+Feel free to make your own with  <a href="https://github.com/alloy/terminal-notifier" target="_blank">Terminal Notifier</a> or the Xcode Project I included in this repo if you want to add to the others.

 <ol>
 <li><strong>Automatic (Driving Assistant) | <a href="http://www.automatic.com" target="_blank">Website</a> | <a href="http://www.automatic.com">Release (v1.0)</a> |</strong></li>